coding-in-swiss/learn-jsx/README.md

 ## Making Changes
 When you make changes to the project, you will need to work on your on branch within Git.
- __IMPORTANT: MAKE SURE YOU PULL ANY CHANGES AND MERGE THEM ONTO YOUR BRANCH BEFORE YOU START CODING__
+ __IMPORTANT: MAKE SURE YOU PULL ANY CHANGES AND MERGE THEM ONTO YOUR OWN BRANCH BEFORE YOU START CODING!__
   1. Pull any changes from the Master Branch before your start working.
      1. ``` git checkout master ```
      2. ``` git pull origin master ```